There Goes a...: Rockin' Real Wheels

-One day, at the library, three kids named Leslie, Leon, and Julie open a magical Christmas book and an animated Santa Claus takes them on a musical holiday journey to the North Pole.
-Note: This episode stars then-future All That star Leon Frierson.
+That's How They Do It

+The first two episodes were originally released as part of the Thinking Kids series, and were re-released on DVD in 2002.

 DVD releases

 The "Real Wheels" series has also released a series of DVD, each usually containing two episodes as well as a blooper reel, interactive glossary, and other special features.
 The DVDs are usually titled as "Adventures", with three episodes sharing a theme among their featured vehicles.
 A spin-off called "Rockin' Real Wheels" was also released featuring songs about a specific type of vehicle.
-All episodes except for Here Comes a Roller Coaster, There Goes Santa Claus, and Santa Songs were featured on DVD.
+All episodes except for Here Comes a Roller Coaster, There Goes Santa Claus and Santa Songs, were featured on DVD.